 For 1.1 pu sustained POI voltage, the AVR should move the resource towards nearly full reactive absorbing (significantly leading).

 Real power should be sustained during high voltage condition.
-A modest real power reduction of no more than 5% of Pmax may be acceptable to accommodate greater reactive power absorbed for sustained POI voltages in the range of 1.05 pu to 1.10 pu provided real power fully recovers when POI voltage returns to normal operating range (0.95-1.05 pu).
+A modest real power reduction (typically 5% of Pmax or less) may be acceptable to accommodate greater reactive power absorbed for sustained POI voltages in the range of 1.05 pu to 1.10 pu provided real power fully recovers when POI voltage returns to normal operating range (0.95-1.05 pu).

 An explanation, including a reference to any exempt status per ERCOT Operating Guide Section 2.9.1, shall be provided for models which indicate that the unit trips or fails to meet any of the above performance criteria.